 Moving forward, we will incorporate research on both the material science and additional biological benefits of Oceanite as we explore how our technology can help combat coral disease.

 After months of preparation, IntelliReefs successfully deployed the first ReefShip modules in Dartmouth Cove, Nova Scotia, Canada.
-In total, we deployed 16 ReefShip Modules and over 250 IntelliReefs domes on site.
-The aim of this large scale artificial reef deployment is to ascertain the efficacy and impact of Oceanite for kelp restoration, oyster bed, and near-shore fisheries restoration.
+In total, we deployed 16 ReefShip Modules.
+The aim of this large scale artificial reef deployment is to ascertain the efficacy and impact of Oceanite for attracting and growing a healthy kelp community.

 Around the world, massive kelp beds are rapidly declining due to coastal development and erosion, warming waters, invasive species, poor water quality, pollution, and overfishing.
 As a consequence of losing these lush underwater forests, fisheries and ocean-based economies around the world are in serious jeopardy.
 As with many other regions in the world, Nova Scotia’s prolific kelp beds are steadily declining.
-Researchers from Dalhousie University have documented an 85-99% decline in kelp biomass over the past 4-6 decades along the eastern shore of Nova Scotia.
+Researchers have documented an 85-99% decline in kelp biomass over the past 4-6 decades along the Atlantic coast of Nova Scotia.